k323r/programming-openfoam/day-3/notes_day-3.md

 - when implementing boundary conditions everything that is read in at the beginning of the simulation needs to be written out again to enable restarting the simulation.
 - this is a great way to debug your simulation: `grep -A 8 inlet 0.01/U` will e.g. print your the boundary condition dict into `0.01/U`.

+## Function1 boundary conditions

+- Function1 is a virtual function that helps to implement varying times.
+Can be specified at run time.

 ## building a solver

 - `icoFoam` is still available in openfoam as an example.
 In the next example we are going to add porous media to icoFoam.